1.What is Hong Kong Initial Public Offering (IPO) Subscription?

 When I participate in International Placing, will certain amounts of my funds be frozen?

 There are two methods to participate in International Placing through Tiger International: Prime Subscription/Cash Subscription;

 1. Prime Subscription is only available to particular investors.
 For details, please contact your business manager.
 Prime Subscription does not require funds to be frozen; however, the funds to purchase the allocated amount of shares and related fees shall be deposited no later than the date of allocation.

 2. Cash Subscription needs funds to be frozen during subscription period.
 The frozen part includes: Subscription amount, channel fee, transaction levy, etc.; The portion of funds in excess of the necessary funds to purchase the allocated amount of shares will be unfrozen on the allocation date。

 What are the fees to be charged for participating in International Placing?

 - Fee rules: Charge when you win the lot(s), otherwise you do not get charged.

-- Transaction levy, broker fee, broker commission and other fees shall be equal to the allotment amount *1.00785%
+Transaction levy, FRC Transaction levy, broker fee, broker commission and other fees shall be equal to the allotment

 - Channel fee: The application channel fee is charged at a percentage of the allocated amount